 Jasmine blinked and looked back at Kevin, who had his eyes almost closed, standing with his nose buried in the upper folds of his robe, his arms wrapped around his middle with small shivers running through him.

 She exchanged a brief look with her sisters Dahlia and Rose, and then the three of them turned in unison toward Kevin.
 They quickly surrounded him and wrapped their arms around one another without a word.
-The young fox opened his eyes in surprise, but the compassionate look in Dahlia's eyes informed him that this was not a tease or a joke, but that they really were there for him when he needed them.
+The young fox opened his eyes in surprise, but the compassionate look in Dahlia’s eyes informed him that this was not a tease or a joke; they would share their warmth with him.

 Doctor Renwick spoke quietly with Jenni, offering the leopard a sedative for the upcoming flight.
 Despite her numerous outdoor experiences, she had never liked flying or great heights and was dreading the four-hour journey.

 “May I have your attention, please,” the man said, his dark eyes shining from the interior lights as he pulled off his parka hood.
 “Thank you.
 I just wanted to wish you all a safe journey.
-I wish that I could join you on Sebra, but as director of the Institute, there will still be a lot for me to do here while you are away.
-I wish you well, and although I know your time in orbit will not be all fun, I know you will be happier there than here while your bodies assume new shapes.
+I would love to join you on Sebra, but as project director, there will still be a lot for me to do here while you are away.
+Although I know your time in orbit will not be all fun, I know you will be happier there than here as your bodies assume new shapes.
 Even once your skeletal structures are stable, there will still be many other internal changes taking place over the next months, but when you get back you will be in a better frame of mind to learn the skills we must teach you in order to survive on an alien world.